 No hardware equipment beyond PCs for students was acquired through DFG-funding during the first funding period.
 The hardware equipment/infrastructure available was listed in the initial proposal pages 78-79.
 Additional funding from the state government was used during the inauguration of the school towards imaging hardware components (ultrasound, OCT, piezo actuators/robotic hardware).

-Requested funding
+Requested Funding

 Staff Funding